-On Nov.
-6, 2014 the New England Regional Office hosted the first event in our 2014-2015 annual speaker series.
+On January 9, 2015 the New England Regional Office hosted the second event in our 2014-2015 annual speaker series.
 Now in its 13th year, this speaker series attracts women and men from the professional and philanthropic communities in Boston to an intimate event with a brief presentation by the featured speaker followed by an enriching Q & A session.

 Educate friends in your community by hosting a film screening on an important UNICEF program area or global issue.
 You can choose your own film to view and discuss or here are a few of our recommendations.

 The Good Lie